Alliance for an Energy Efficient Economy (AEEE) presents

 Regional Director, South & West Asia Regions and Mayoral Engagement, C40 Cities

-Founder, News With Navya
+Climate Journalist and Founder, News with Navya

 Founder, Cool The Globe